Commonwealth Universe, Age 1, Volume 12: Wind Walker 3d cover 2024 final

 Tayree?

 Her twin’s voice came to her just moments after Tayree had returned to sleep after the midnight feeding.
-At this time of night, she often wondered how her mother had managed to nurse twins, and she begrudged Talon waking her just when she had fallen asleep again.
+At this time of night, she often wondered how her mother had managed to nurse twins, and she begrudged Taron waking her just when she had fallen asleep again.
 For a moment, she considered nudging Jerel and asking her husband to see what her brother wanted.
 Then Tayree remembered she was alone in bed.
 Jerel had left that morning for Sentinel duty at the Cliffs of Sha’a’kull.

-Then she realized she was still asleep, and Talon called to her from within the dreamplain.
+Then she realized she was still asleep, and Taron called to her from within the dreamplain.
 With a silent sigh, she pushed aside the weary mother and became a Wind Walker.
-It had to be something important for Talon to use the dreamplain to contact her, when it was much easier to walk down the passageways in the cave complex she and Jerel shared with her three brothers, to wake her.
+It had to be something important for Taron to use the dreamplain to contact her, when it was much easier to walk down the passageways in the cave complex she and Jerel shared with her three brothers, to wake her.

 “What is it?”
 Tayree opened her eyes to a springtime meadow, sweet contrast to the snows that hugged the peaks and mountainsides of the High Reaches.

-She saw her twin brother, Talon, in his sleeping shorts and tunic, standing just outside of arm’s reach of a girl wearing the muted blue and green patchwork robes of a high-ranking mistrada of the T’bredi.
+She saw her twin brother, Taron, in his sleeping shorts and tunic, standing just outside of arm’s reach of a girl wearing the muted blue and green patchwork robes of a high-ranking mistrada of the T’bredi.

 “Oh, the moonbirds.
 Yes.”
 She smiled, and looked down at herself to see what her dreaming body wore.
 Fortunately, she wore her usual daytime clothes, long tunic and pants in deep green.
 She couldn’t remember if she had re-fastened her sleeping shirt after nursing her sons.
 That would be an embarrassing state to be caught in.
 “How can I help you, Mistrada K’reeth?”

-“She’s come to help you,” Talon said.
+“She’s come to help you,” Taron said.
 “Remember for us again, please.”
 He reached out as if he would hold K’reeth’s hand, and that startled Tayree.
-Since childhood, she and Talon had been warned never to touch someone else in the dreamplain.
+Since childhood, she and Taron had been warned never to touch someone else in the dreamplain.
 The consequences were painful, at best.
 Catastrophic at worst.
 She never knew why, or what actually happened, but it was enough for her that the leader of Wind Walkers, her own great-uncle Rhovas, warned her not to do it within moments after realizing she could enter the dreamplain while still a child.

 K’reeth closed her moss-green eyes and nodded.
 A haze surrounded the three of them, blocking out the meadow.
 Then a patch cleared, revealing the stony walls and heavy metal gates of what Tayree took to be the T’bredi compound.
 The community of scholars was open to everyone with the love of scholarship, no matter what tribe of Ayanlak they belonged to, but that didn’t guarantee their safety.
 They had their own soldiers, volunteers drawn from every tribe, just as the scholars came from every tribe.

 Palan, son of Chieftain Pinder of the Keerlagor tribe, stood in the cleared spot.
 He was unmistakable, with his thick mop of curly, blue-black hair and the white streak over his left temple.
 Ruggedly handsome, with ebony eyes and the high cheekbones of the noble ranks, he marred his good lucks with the smirk he wore now.
 That disdainful, superior look fell on a young woman dressed much like K’reeth, but with higher cheekbones and a green streak dyed in her hair.
-K’reeth had a blue streak and her hair had tones of deep red and brown, whereas her sister, who else could this girl be but K’rin?, had blue-black hair.
-Talon had told Tayree about the sisters when he first met them, how they dyed their hair to match the plumage of the moonbirds who had bonded with them.
+K’reeth had a blue streak and her hair had tones of deep red and brown, whereas her sister (who else could this girl be but K’rin?) had blue-black hair.
+Taron had told Tayree about the sisters when he first met them, how they dyed their hair to match the plumage of the moonbirds who had bonded with them.
 The k’reeth had blue tips to her wings, while her warrior sister-bird, the k’rin, had green.

 Palan reached for K’rin’s arm, and though he spoke, no words were audible.
 Tayree didn’t need to hear his voice to know his tone, and the demands he made.

 K’reeth and K’rin were the adopted daughters of High Mistrada A’tran, leader of the T’bredi scholars, a woman with as much power, prestige, and honor as any chieftain of any tribe of the Ayanlak.
 It seemed Palan now threatened K’rin to get her into his bed, just as he had tried to bully Tayree before she fled home to the High Reaches.
 Remembering the last time she had seen Palan, Tayree could still feel ghost pain from her bruises.
 He had come upon her on the Mist Plains while she harvested dreamweed at Conjunction, expecting her to be amorous and easily seduced.
 Dreamweed had not taken away her clarity of thought or self-control, but she had been weary and dizzy from more than two hours breathing dreamweed dust, while Palan had been strangely unaffected by it.
 When she resisted him, he had been strong enough to overcome her.
 He met her, move for move when she called on the self-defense dancing moves of jali’tay.
-He had beaten her and would have raped her if Talon and other Wind Walkers had not come at the sound of her screams of rage.
+He had beaten her and would have raped her if Taron and other Wind Walkers had not come at the sound of her screams of rage.

 In the vision, K’rin yanked her arm free of Palan’s grasp, stepped back, and punched him hard in the mouth.